A structural bound for cluster robustness of randomized small-block Lanczos: Introduction

-Despite the empirical effectiveness of RSBL, there exists surprisingly limited theoretical understanding, particularly regarding their robustness to eigenvalue clusters.
-Most existing analyses of (randomized) Lanczos methods for eigenvalue computation or low-rank approximation focus on the single-vector case \cite{kressner2024randomized,Meyer2023,Saad1980,Kaniel1966} or the large-block case \cite{Tropp2022,Li2015,Musco2015,Drineas2018,persson2025randomized,tropp2023randomized}.
-To the best of the author's knowledge, the only theoretical result addressing RSBL is \cite[Thm.~4.5]{Meyer2023}.
-They show that the convergence of RSBL depends on the $b$th order gap, enabling it to effectively approximate matrices with multiple leading singular values, provided their multiplicity does not exceed $b$.
-However, their analysis indicates that matvec complexity of RSBL scales linearly with the block size $b$, which does not fully justify its observed effectiveness.
+where $\lambda_{\min}$ and $\lambda_{\max}$ are the smallest and largest eigenvalues of $A$, respectively.
+In \cite[Thm.~4.5]{Meyer2023}, a theoretical analysis establishes that the convergence of RSBL depends on $\gap_{b}$.
+This property enables RSBL to effectively approximate matrices with multiple leading singular values, provided their multiplicity does not exceed $b$.
+However, this result indicates that matvec complexity of RSBL scales linearly with the block size $b$, which does not fully justify its observed effectiveness.
 This gap in understanding motivates our investigation in this direction.
+Independently of our work, \cite{Chen2026} analyzes RSBL for low-rank approximations; we provide a detailed discussion of their results at the end of this section.

 In this paper, we develop a new approach for analyzing the RSBL on eigenvalue problems.
-Following the structure of \cite{Meyer2023,kressner2024randomized}, we quantify the cluster robustness by
+Following the structure of \cite{Meyer2023,kressner2024randomized}, we quantify cluster robustness using the metric

-where $\angle$ is the largest principal angle, $Q$ are the desired $bd$ eigenvectors of $A$ and $\mathcal{K}_{d}(A,\Omega)$ is the block Krylov subspace with dimension at most $bd$.
-To obtain an upper bound, we adopt tools from matrix polynomials developed in \cite{Dennis1976} and derive an explicit interpolation formula for lambda-matrices on certain structured matrices.
+where $\angle$ is the largest principal angle.
+This quantity reduces to \cite[Eq.~(3.5)]{kressner2024randomized} when $b=1$, which plays an important role in the convergence of (randomized) single-vector Lanczos method for eigenvalue problems.
+To obtain an upper bound, we adopt tools from matrix polynomials developed in \cite{Dennis1976} and derive an explicit interpolation formula for matrix polynomials on certain structured matrices.
 This result generalizes classical Lagrange interpolation for scalar polynomials, which has been crucial in the analysis of randomized single-vector Lanczos methods.
-Under mild spectral gap assumptions---specifically, the multiplicity of desired eigenvalues does not exceed $b$---we provide a structural bound for \cref{eq:defangle} when $\Omega$ is a Gaussian random matrix.
-However, the presence of non-commuting products of random matrices, an intrinsic challenge in the analysis of RSBL, prevents us from obtaining a rigorous probabilistic bound.
-Instead, we propose a conjectured probabilistic bound, and support this conjecture with empirical numerical evidence.
-Finally, we discuss how our results contribute to a deeper understanding of RSBL for eigenvalue computation and low-rank approximation.
+Under mild spectral gap assumptions---specifically, the multiplicity of desired eigenvalues does not exceed $b$---we provide the following structural bound for \cref{eq:defangle} when $\Omega$ is a Gaussian random matrix.

+\begin{namedthm}{Abridged of \cref{thm:sb}} Let $\Omega\in\R^{n\times b}$ be a Gaussian random matrix.
+Assume that $\gap_{b}>0$, then, with high probability,

+where $c_{\Omega}$ is a constant depending on $n,b,d$ and the failure probability, $\chim$ and $\chic$ are quantities to be specified later in \cref{eq:defchi}. \end{namedthm}